Tahmid2000/Tahmid2000/README.md

 ### Hi, I'm Tahmid. 👋

 I'm a Computer Science major at The University of Texas at Dallas.
 During the Summer of 2020, I interned as a Software Developer and Sales Engineer at HTB Information Systems.
 Right now, I'm working as a Software Developer at Atticus Capital.
 During the Summer of 2021, I'm going to intern as a Software Engineer at JPMorgan Chase & Co.
-I have substantial experience in Full Stack Web Development and Data Structures/Algorithms.
+I have substantial experience with Full Stack Web Development and Data Structures/Algorithms.
 Some projects I've created include <a href="https://subsort.co" target="_blank">Subsort</a> and <a href="https://blogsforall.herokuapp.com/" target="_blank">Blogs For All</a>.

 <hr />